benbehringer/peopl/README.md

 ```
 - Open MPS and load the PEoPL project (this branch)
 - Make the project (multiple times), while ignoring type checking errors (i.e., it should compile nevertheless)
+- If you experience problems while building build go to the directory peopl->core and build "essential", "tools", "view" (right click the directories and choose rebuild).
+Then goto the peopl directory and build "coreExtensionBaseLanguage".
 - Open the "Stack" solution and play with the classes